HarrisonXi/TopmostView/README.md

 # TopmostView

 Get topmost view for UIWindow.
 The topmost view can rotate correctly with devices.
-The test project contains a simple toast implemention.
+The test project contains a simple toast implementation.
 Supports iOS 7-11.

 Get topmost view for the application window: